abhinav7693ngh/ixiLogger/README.md

   });
   ```

-  > **Important thing to note - Currently you can only give objects to log in all the available logger methods**
+  > **Important thing to note - Currently ixilogger only support for objects to log in all the available logger methods**

   > **There are some extra default information added with logs as per log type are** <br/>
   >